forshaws/tqnn1/README.md

 * Follow the instructions on screen to configure the SDK and thin client applications

 ### Existing Users ###
-Clone the application or spin up on IBM Cloud&reg; as above.
+If you are an existing user with valid APIKEY credentials and wish to simply spin up a new client application using existing keys and buckets you an use this repository.
+Simply, clone the application or spin up on IBM Cloud&reg; as above.
 From the main screen choose the section "Already have a Key?".
 Here you can enter your pre existing keys to configure the application.

 ### How do I get set up manually? ###